SeleniumHQ/selenium/CONTRIBUTING.md

 [fixups](http://git-scm.com/docs/git-commit)) and push to the same branch.

-#### Explanation of a PR's Different Stages
+### Step 8: Integration

+When code review is complete, a committer will take your PR and integrate it on Selenium's master branch.
+Because we like to keep a linear history on th master branch, we will normally squash and rebase your branch history.

+## Stages of an Issue or PR

-From your create your pull request, through code review and towards integration, it will be assigned different Github labels.
+From your create your issue or pull request, through code review and towards integration, it will be assigned different Github labels.
 The labels serve for the committers to more easily keep track of work that's pending or awaiting action.

-##### Component Labels
+### Component Labels

 Component labels are yellow and carry the **C** prefix.
 They highlight the subsystem or component your PR makes changes in.

-##### Driver Labels
+### Driver Labels

 The driver labels (**D**) indicate if the changes are related to a WebDriver implementation or the Selenium atoms.

-##### Review Labels
+### Review Labels

 The review labels (**R**) are: